cp-algorithms/cp-algorithms/src/num_methods/binary_search.md

 # Binary search

 **Binary search** is a method that allows for quicker search of something by splitting the search interval into two.
-Its most common application is searching values in sported arrays, however the splitting idea is crucial in many other typical tasks.
+Its most common application is searching values in sorted arrays, however the splitting idea is crucial in many other typical tasks.

 ## Search in sorted arrays